 Three completed bodies of work were featured in Mendoza's solo exhibition, O Custo de Vida (The Cost of Living), which occupied all three floors of Galeria do Sol in Porto, Portugal in November 2018.
 A separate exhibition, Café Espelho (Cafe Mirror) was a part of the group exhibition Reason & Reverie, Thompson Gallery, San Jose, CA, September 2018.
 Mendoza transformed a gallery corner into a simulacrum of the Café Bars that serve as vital local meeting places in towns throughout Portugal.
 Together, these cross-cultural exhibitions created space for public discussion, and introduced two populations facing similar problems to one another.
 Our Agents, also a part of O Custo de Vida, has been chosen for inclusion in numerous national, juried group exhibitions, including Lie, Cheat, Steal: Contemporary Art and Ethics, Kresge Gallery, Lyon College, AR, 2019, The de Young Open, de Young Museum, San Francisco, CA, 2020, San Francisco Camerawork's Forecast 2020, and So Real–Surreal, O'Hanlon Center for the Arts, Mill Valley, CA, 2021.

 During the pandemic, Mendoza used statistical research to address international perspectives without travel.
 Her 2022 mixed media public art installation, The Destination Café, pairs the local affordable housing crisis with similar challenges faced by citizens worldwide.
 It debuted at The Art Kiosk, Redwood City, CA, from August through September 2022.
 Her newest, eight-image series addresses the banking industry.
 With a mix of statistical information, personal narrative, song lyrics and audio, We Value Your Business, like much of her past work, employs elements of seriousness and humor, where statistics represent sobering facts, while a commercially inspired design, pastel colors and music hint at the absurdity/tragedy of our current accepted reality.
-The 24” x 36” poster-sized images are printed on metal through the dye-sublimation process.
-The new work debuted at the Thompson Gallery, San Jose, CA, March, 2024, and is currently on view at Hera Gallery, Wakefield, RI, and the Old Walls Gallery in Albuquerque, NM.
+The 8, 24” x 36” poster-sized panels are printed on metal through the dye-sublimation process.
+The new work debuted at the Thompson Gallery, San Jose, CA, March, 2024, and was featured in national, juried exhibitions at Hera Gallery, Wakefield, RI, and the Old Walls Gallery, Albuquerque, NM in fall 2024.

 Mendoza’s practice is based in the San Francisco Bay Area where she is an Associate Professor at San José State University.